abpframework/abp/docs/en/framework/ui/angular/migration-guide-v3.md

 - Every module came in two independent packages, but in reality, those packages were interdependent.
 - Configuring lazy loaded modules required a wrapper module.
-- ABP Commercial had extensibility system and configuring extensible modules at the root module was increasing the bundle size.
+- ABP had extensibility system and configuring extensible modules at the root module was increasing the bundle size.

 In ABP v3.0, we have introduced a secondary entry points for each config module as well as a new way to configure lazy loaded modules without the wrappers.
 Now, the module configuration looks like this: